pokgak/pokgak.github.io/content/articles/steampipe-duckdb-flow-logs.md

 order by traffic desc, dstport asc
 ```

+From this information I'll be able to guess which service is running on those instances and take the next step towards migrating or depecrating the instances.

 ## Conclusion

-It is kinda mindblowing that I can do all this from within SQL.
+It is kinda mindblowing that I can do all this using SQL.
 Both Steampipe and DuckDB are great products and the flexibility of those tools allows me to
 pick and choose the best tool for the job.
-I first came across Steampipe in one of the podcasts that I listen to but haven't really tried used it much.
-Now, after having the opportunity to use it to solve one of my problems, I'll definitely pay more attention to it to make my tech janitor life easier ;)
+I first came across Steampipe in one of the podcasts that I listen to but haven't really used it much.
+Now, after having the opportunity to use it to solve one of my problems, I'll definitely pay more attention to it to make my tech janitor life easier in the future ;)